Assessment

 • Aid in determining whether students should receive additional support, such as through response to intervention (RTI).

-• Help parents understand how their children are progressing and identify specific areas in which they need support.
+• Help parents and caregivers understand how their children are progressing and identify specific areas in which they need support.

 Ms. Raley, a third-grade teacher, spent the last few weeks focusing on third-grade multiplication standards.
 Every class period, she used formative assessments to make sure that her students understood the concepts she presented.